 Section 2: Regular Meetings

-The regular meetings of the Board of Trustees shall be at a time and place established by the Board and announced to the public by posting at the library and on the library website.
+The regular meetings of the Board of Trustees shall be at a time and place or virtual platform established by the Board and announced to the public by posting at the library and on the library website.
 Such posting shall occur at least 5 days in advance.

 Section 3: Special Meetings

 Special meetings of the Board may be called by the Chair, or upon written request of two members of the Board of Trustees, for the transaction of business as stated in the meeting request.
 Notice stating the time and place of any special meeting and the purpose for which it was called shall be given each member of the Board of Trustees at least five days in advance of the meeting and duly warned to the public.